xapharius/MMML-Octave/README.md

 MMML-Octave
 ===========

-Machine Learning Algorithms in Octave with the focus on Neural Networks
+Machine Learning Algorithms in Octave with a focus on Neural Networks